F/T Assistant Director - Orange County, NY

 Specific Tasks Include:

 1. Assist the Director in providing all services to clients and their families who are referred to the program.
-Ensure that all clients receive the appropriate number of hours, contacts, services, specified monies and activities as required by contract with the referring authority or the third party payor.
-Ensure that all services have been authorized or reauthorized by the referring authority or third party payor.
+Ensure that all clients receive the appropriate number of hours, contacts, services, specified monies and activities as required by contract with the referring authority.
+Ensure that all services have been authorized or reauthorized by the referring authority.

 2. Assist in the intake process including interviewing referrals and appropriate family members.
-In conjunction with the client and family ensure that a service or treatment plan that meets the individual needs of the client and family is developed and implemented.
-Such plans must be strength-based using the wraparound plan model
+In conjunction with the client and family ensure that a service plan that meets the individual needs of the client and family is developed and implemented.
+Such plans must be strength-based using the wraparound plan model.

 4. Help to identify, recruit, hire, train, monitor and supervise all direct service professional and administrative staff in the local program, following the YAP, Inc. personnel policies and procedures, including the matching zip code policy for recruiting direct service staff.
-Ensure that staff qualifications meet those imposed by the referring authority or third party payor.
+Ensure that staff qualifications meet those imposed by the referring authority.

 5. Assist in providing direct service professional personnel with staff development and training sessions as required by YAP, Inc. policies.
 Promote staff development including the provision of cross training among staff.